 Harry was silent.
 He’d pressed ‘play’ on the film in his mind.

 Afterwards, he said that he’d not told anyone about all that for years, usually he clammed up, and his wife agreed.

-I like talking to people like that.
-It’s very precious.
+Talking to people like Harry is very precious.
 Thanks, Harry.